Kndgy/padoru/README.md

 # padoru

-silly padoru timer i made just for fun
+silly padoru website i made just for fun

 fireworks will pop when the countdown timer is up